Enabling Governance, Resilience, Assurance, and Accountability in the Federal Enterprise – Introducing the DVMS

 Governance: Aligning Strategic Intent with Operational Integrity

 The DVMS translates policy priorities into actionable steps.
 It serves as a governance layer, connecting strategic policy objectives to operational performance through its Create–Protect–Deliver (CPD) model.
 The CPD cycle ensures that each governance goal (“Create value”), protective measure (“Protect value”), and operational outcome (“Deliver value”) is supported by measurable evidence.
-Using an overlay like Minimum Viable Capabilities (MVC) and QO–QM (Question Outcome–Question Metric) method, the DVMS converts broad policy directives from OMB circulars into specific operational indicators.
+Using an overlay like Minimum Viable Capabilities (MVC) and the QO–QM (Question Outcome–Question Metric) method, the DVMS converts broad policy directives from OMB circulars into specific operational indicators.

 Resilience: Measuring Adaptive Capacity Across Digital Ecosystems